syncfusion-content/wpf-docs/wpf/Autocomplete/Textbox-customization.md

 ## Setting the Dropdown Icon

-This feature allows to set the drop-down icon for the text box control using the [ShowDropDownButton](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~ShowDropDownButton.html).
+This feature allows to set the drop-down icon for the TextBox control using the [ShowDropDownButton](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~ShowDropDownButton.html).

 {% tabs %}